mysteriumnetwork/documentation/content/userguide/index.md

 sudo systemctl restart mysterium-node.service
 ```

-If you still seem to not be able to use our
+If your `mysterium.node` service is still refusing to start you can report an issue to our support team
+which will help you figure it out as best as they can.

 ## Basic myst CLI guide